racquesta/News-Sentiments/README.md

 # News-Sentiments
-A graphical visualization of the last 100 tweets of popular news outlets.
+A visualization of the last 100 tweets of popular news outlets.